Jordan Peterson

 Jordan Bernt Peterson (born 12 June 1962) is a Canadian psychologist, author, and media commentator.
-He began to receive widespread attention in the late 2010s for his views on cultural and political issues, often described as conservative.
-Peterson has described himself as a classic British liberal and a traditionalist.
+He received widespread attention in the late 2010s for his views on cultural and political issues.
+Often described as conservative, Peterson self-identifies as a classical liberal and traditionalist.

-Born and raised in Alberta, Peterson obtained bachelor's degrees in political science and psychology from the University of Alberta and a PhD in clinical psychology from McGill University.
+Born and raised in Alberta, he obtained two bachelor's degrees, one in political science and one in psychology from the University of Alberta, and then a PhD in clinical psychology from McGill University.
 After researching and teaching at Harvard University, he returned to Canada in 1998 and became a professor of psychology at the University of Toronto.
 In 1999, he published his first book, Maps of Meaning: The Architecture of Belief, which became the basis for many of his subsequent lectures.
-The book combines psychology, mythology, religion, literature, philosophy and neuroscience to analyze systems of belief and meaning.
+The book combined psychology, mythology, religion, literature, philosophy and neuroscience to analyze systems of belief and meaning.

-In 2016, Peterson released a series of YouTube videos criticizing the Act to amend the Canadian Human Rights Act and the Criminal Code (Bill C-16), passed by the Parliament of Canada to introduce "gender identity and expression" as prohibited grounds for discrimination.
-Peterson claimed that the bill would make the use of certain gender pronouns, "compelled speech", and related this argument to a general critique of political correctness and identity politics.
-He received significant media coverage, attracting both support and criticism.
+In 2016, Peterson released a series of videos on YouTube criticizing a proposed federal law, Bill C-16, that would prohibit discrimination against gender identity and expression.
+Peterson argued that the bill would make the use of certain gender pronouns compelled speech, and related this argument to a general critique of "political correctness" and identity politics, receiving significant media coverage and attracting both support and criticism.
+The bill became law in 2017.
+Peterson has been widely criticized by climate scientists for denying the scientific consensus on climate change and giving a platform to climate-change deniers.

-In 2018, he paused both his clinical practice and teaching duties and published his second book: 12 Rules for Life: An Antidote to Chaos.
+In 2018, he paused both his clinical practice and teaching duties and published his second book, 12 Rules for Life: An Antidote to Chaos.
 Promoted with a world tour, it became a bestseller in several countries.
-Throughout 2019 and 2020, Peterson suffered health problems in the aftermath of severe benzodiazepine withdrawal syndrome.
+In 2019 and 2020, Peterson suffered health issues related to benzodiazepene dependence.
 In 2021, he published his third book, Beyond Order: 12 More Rules for Life, resigned from the University of Toronto, and returned to podcasting.
-In 2022, Peterson signed a content distribution deal with conservative media company The Daily Wire and became Chancellor of Ralston College.
-His various lectures and conversations, propagated mainly through YouTube and podcasts, have gathered millions of views.
+In 2022, Peterson became chancellor of the newly launched Ralston College, a private, unaccredited, liberal arts college in Savannah, Georgia, United States.
+His various lectures and conversations, available mainly on YouTube and podcasts, have garnered millions of views and plays.